lodomo/lodomo.github.io/DevJournal.md

 Doing all the design work and then coding it is a lot of work, I hope I have enough time to get it all done.

+## Switching to Jquery
+### March 4th 2025

+Jquery seems pretty powerful for what I want to do, and kinda already does the stuff I wrote functions for.
+I'm going to switch to Jquery to see if I can get this written faster and cleaner.

+## Actually no.
+### March 5th 2025

+I started writing in Jquery and maybe it's a good tool but it totally ruins the readability for me, and feels like I'm giving a lot of control over to the library.

+I'm going back to writing my own functions so I get a better feel of how things are working.